-I am a toilet paper roll hoarder.
-It’s free, it’s green, and it’s pretty much my favorite DIY teaching tool as a non-crafty mama!
-I saw an adorable shape stamping activity on the MamaPapaBubba website, and I knew I needed to turn it into a Chinese, Korean, and English sight word game.
+Confession: I hoard toilet paper rolls, and I’m slightly obsessed with finding free ways to recycle cardboard for teaching activities!
+When I saw a shape stamping activity on MamaPapaBubba, I knew I needed to turn it into a Chinese, Korean, and English sight word game for my daughter!

 - Bend each roll into desired shape.
 For the heart, add a piece of tape to keep the crease in place.

 - Label each roll with shape name.
-This serves a reference if you’re child needs a reminder or is just learning how to recognize the words.
+This serves a reference if your child needs a reminder or is just learning how to recognize the words.

 - Tape large sheet of paper to table or floor